Travel Resources or Outdoors - Coastal Beaches

 Old Orchard Beach

 Old Orchard Beach (Chamber of Commerce) - Old Orchard Beach is 7 miles long, stretching away from the downtown area.
 It is lined with many beach residences, motels and bed and breakfasts.
 Attractions include the Palace Playland amusement park, which dates back to 1902, and the Pier.
-DOGS are allowed on Old Orchard Beach before 10 a.m. and after 5 p.m.
+DOGS are allowed on the beach anytime before Memorial Day and after Labor Day.
+From Memorial Day to Labor Day, dogs are not allowed on the beach and/or in the town square from 10 a.m. to 5 p.m.
+The town respectfully requests that all dogs are under voice control and that pet owners clean up after their pets.
 For more details call the OOB Chamber at (207) 934-2500.

 Ferry Beach State Park - 95 Bayview Road, Saco, Maine.